fehmi/simply.js/docs/style-scope.md

 }
 ```

-- When `isolated` is present, `:host` matches the component element inside the shadow root.
+- When the component is in shadow DOM (default), `:host` matches the component element inside the shadow root.
-- When it is not, the `host-demo` selector matches the element in the light DOM.
+- When it has `light`, the `host-demo` selector matches the element in the light DOM.

 ## Linking a CSS File

 You can link an external stylesheet from inside the component's template tag, or via `@import` at the beginning of the `<style>` tag.
 This is a clean way to share design tokens across components.

-Since Shadow DOM is off by default, a `:host {}` block inside the linked file only takes effect when the component uses the `isolated` attribute — otherwise define the tokens on `:root` (or on the component's tag name) so they apply in the light DOM.
+Since Shadow DOM is on by default, a `:host {}` block inside the linked file takes effect immediately.
+If the component uses `light`, define the tokens on `:root` (or on the component's tag name) so they apply in the light DOM.

 <details>
   <summary><ins>Live demo</ins></summary>